robang74/redfishos/forum/quick-start-guide.md

 </small>

-The script above requires `pigz` the much faster parallel version of `gzip`.
+The script above requires `pigz`, the much faster parallel version of `gzip`.
 Unless the **SYSTEM UPDATE** procedure has been completed, the `pigz` should be installed by root user with this command:

 ```
 pkcon install -y pigz
 ```

 or the script  edited for working with the much slower `gzip`.

 **backup restore**